fraud-intelligence-limited/fil-legal/Fraud Intelligence Blockchain Terms of Use v6.0.md

 ## 2. REGISTRATION AND EXISTING FRAUD INTELLIGENCE CONTRIBUTORS

-2.1 You may apply to access the Fraud Intelligence Services (and as part of that application you will indicate whether or not you wish to be a Premium Subscriber.
+2.1 You may apply to access the Fraud Intelligence Services (and as part of that application you will indicate whether or not you wish to be a Premium Subscriber).
 Fraud Intelligence Limited  will be entitled, in its sole discretion, to approve or reject any application.
 Access to the Fraud Intelligence Service will not be provided unless and until your application is approved (and access to a Subscription will not be granted until payment of the invoice for that Subscription).

 2.2 By registering to access the Fraud Intelligence Blockchain Service, you agree that any information you contribute may be provided to other members of the Fraud Intelligence Blockchain Consortium.